optimisms/260startup/README.md

 ## Login deliverable

-For this deliverable I enables users to create accounts and login.
+For this deliverable I enabled users to create accounts and login.

 - **User registration** - Creates a new account in the database.
 - **Existing user login** - Existing users can login; logging in with bad credentials or creating a user with existing username fails.